 Viral gastrointestinal (GI) viruses are no fun for anyone, but they are especially worrisome for a person living with Duchenne muscular dystrophy.
 GI viruses affect the GI track – the stomach and intestine (i.e., ‘gut’) – resulting in abdominal pain/discomfort, nausea, vomiting, intestinal pain/discomfort, cramps and diarrhea.
 Thank goodness they usually have a ‘short course,’ most lasting less than 24 hours.
+Read below to learn more about steps you can take if you get one of these viruses.

 What should I do if I am/my child is vomiting or has horrible diarrhea?